UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - The above mentioned use of _flags_ can be of use for filtering your data.

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
-This is a first go at what should be in every repository's README.md (Markdown):
+The elements below should be in every repository's README.md (Markdown):
 The text within ```< >``` are 'placeholder text', the ones without them should be _'as is'_.
 ```markdown
 # <Template name>